Lease

 • Fact specific assessments:

 • But, depending on the particular circumstances, the underground oil tank may be ruled as not acceded to the land and, as such, will be treated as a “fixture” (부속물) and also appurtenance (종물) which is owned by the person who introduced it (it remains as the lessee’s property).
-If it was introduced upon lessor’s authorisation, then the lessee may demand the lessor to purchaser it as a fixture under Art 646.
+If it was introduced upon lessor’s authorisation, then the lessee may demand the lessor to purchase it as a fixture under Art 646.
 In 2009Da76546, the court concluded that, in this particular case, the buried oil tank did not become ‘inseparable’ and therefore did not become one with the land.

 • Detached object is not a fixture even if its purpose is to enhance the amenities of the object of lease.
 Lessee need not seek lessor’s approval for introducing such an object.